tilliem/mop-frontend/docs/REFERENCE--environment_variables.md

 STATIC_ROOT                       | For WebPack dev server, the relative path from initial page load to JS and other static assets. _Default_: "".
 TRACK_SHARE_URL                   | A url endpoint that share events (e.g. from thanks page) should be sent to with details about the shared page.  (see `src/actions/petitionActions.js`). _Default_: "" (none).
 THEME                             | Controls whether `import A from "Theme/a"` comes from the "theme-giraffe" or "theme-legacy" components. ("giraffe" or "legacy") _Default_: "legacy"
-LOCAL_REACT                       | For development, a path with react.js and react-dom.js, if you want to develop offline LOCAL_CSS                         | If set to true, loads theme-giraffe styles from localhost:3000, as served by `gulp watch` in the giraffe repo, so you can change css and/or develop offline
+LOCAL_REACT                       | Dev only: a path with react.js and react-dom.js, if you want to develop offline _Default_: Loads react from unpkg.com CDN
+LOCAL_CSS                         | Dev only: a theme-giraffe style.css.
+E.g. `http://localhost:3000/styles/main.css`, as served by `gulp watch` in the giraffe repo, so you can change css and/or develop offline. _Default_: Loads css from the mop-static-stage s3 bucket